-- (1) Participate in both a nutrition course and stress management course that are approved by the Sheriff and conducted during an In-Service Training cycle annually.

-- (2) Participate in a complete annual physical examination, by the member's anniversary date each calendar year, including blood-work if so ordered by the physician, by the sworn law enforcement member's choice of physician.
+- (1) Participate in both a nutrition course and stress management course that are approved by the Sheriff and conducted during an In- Service Training cycle one time during the term of this contract. - (2) Participate in a complete annual physical examination, by the member's anniversary date each calendar year or as close to the member's anniversary date as possible that is within their benefit plan year, including bloodwork if so ordered by the physician, by the sworn law enforcement member's choice of physician.
 If the member qualifies to use the Alachua County Medical Facility, they can obtain the physical at no cost.
 If the member does not qualify to use the medical facility, they may seek reimbursement from the Sheriff for the copay/co-insurance, not to exceed \$50, if any, by providing the receipt from the physician.
-All results will remain confidential to the employee and will not be released to the Sheriff in accordance with the HIPAA Privacy Rule. - (3) If any sworn law enforcement member fails to complete Section E of this Article, they may be subject to a fitness for duty examination. - (4) The Sheriff will implement procedures to ensure compliance with Subsection E of this article.
+All results will remain confidential to the employee and will not be released to the Sheriff in accordance with the HIPAA Privacy Rule.

+- (3) If any sworn law enforcement officer fails to complete Section E of this article, they may be subject to a fitness for duty examination. - (4) The Sheriff will implement procedures to ensure compliance.